-As an entrepreneur, the line between success and failure majorly lies in how efficient your business operates.
+As an entrepreneur, the line between success and failure majorly lies in how efficiently your business operates.
 If you want your business to succeed in whichever environment, you need to conduct regular analysis of your business operation processes to ensure they are as efficient as possible.
 Usually, there are several ways that you can use to establish your business efficiency.
 One of the most effective and reliable methods is conducting a SWOT Analysis.
-In this article, we shall discuss comprehensively on the tips and techniques of a SWOT analysis.
-But before we get there, let’s first start with the basics: the definition of a SWOT Analysis.
+In this article, we shall discuss comprehensively about the tips and techniques of a SWOT analysis along with free SWOT analysis templates that can help.

 What is SWOT Analysis?